The Haverford & Record A public archive · updated June 2026

 August 20, 2025

-The U.S. Department of Education’s Office for Civil Rights opens a directed investigation into Haverford, citing “credible reports that Haverford has failed to respond as required by law to multiple incidents of discrimination and harassment against Jewish and Israeli students on its campus.”
+The U.S. Department of Education’s Office for Civil Rights opens a directed investigation, citing “credible reports that Haverford has failed to respond as required by law” to harassment of Jewish and Israeli students.

 February 1, 2026